Tumbler-3/final/README.md

 FInal Project made by Rakhmanberdiev Tamerlan COM - 20

-Projects name - Space weather information from the Space Weather Database Of Notifications, Knowledge, Information (DONKI) of NASA API
+Projects name - Space weather information from the Space Weather Database Of Notifications, Knowledge, Information (DONKI) of NASA API.